 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 Yes, it is possible to travel from Brussels to London without having to change trains.
-There are 2 direct trains from Brussels to London.
+There is 1 direct train from Brussels to London each day.
 Though there may be fewer direct services available depending on your exact departure date.

 Trains travelling from Brussels to London cover a distance of around 197 miles (317 km) during the journey.